is actor-speak for having an unscripted fit of laughter onstage, so-called because the worst time to have the giggles is when one is playing a corpse

 - They did have to cut it rather close, though.
 One scene showing Bull ends just seconds from the actor corpsing as seen when his stoic facade cracks.

 - Peter Sellers was notorious for having this effect on his co-stars.
-Another noticeable moment (or Moments) is in Return of the Pink Panther and his scenes with Catherine Schell.
+Another noticeable moment (or Moments) is in Return of The Pink Panther and his scenes with Catherine Schell.

 - Another scene was not so lucky—originally the movie was to end with a pie fight.
 Seriously.
 Unfortunately, the characters had to be totally earnest about it to fit with the Black Comedy tone of the movie.
 That was a bridge too far; the entire cast corpsed within the first few pastry volleys, and the set (not to mention wardrobe) was too trashed for a second take.

-- Another Kubrick example is in Full Metal Jacket.
+- Another Kubrick film example is in Full Metal Jacket.
 At the beginning when Gunnery Sergeant Hartman is berating the men, Vincent D'Onofrio begins to crack up.
 This was unintentional but they kept going.
 This reaction is Truth in Television as seen in the Real Life section below.

-- In Men In Black, the scene where K is shaking Frank the pug.
+- In Men in Black, the scene where K is shaking Frank the pug.
 You can obviously see Tommy Lee Jones struggling to keep from laughing on camera.
 He's only partially successful.
 (Quick smile at about 44 seconds in.)

 - In The Spy Who Shagged Me, Dr. Evil calls Number Two out for his interrupting him during his evil plan explanation, asking him if he wants to run things and "wear the daddy pants".
 He then bounces a giant rubber ball representing Earth at his head repeatedly, taunting him the whole time.
 Despite the fact that Dr. Evil is making fun of him for crying, Rob Lowe is laughing through the entire scene.